 As soon as the PCC starts to consider purchasing, selling or letting property a representative of the PCC should be appointed to liaise with the Board.
-That person should then contact Wendy Harris (email wendy.harris@cofequildford.org.uk) and provide as much detail as possible about the proposed transaction.
+They should contact the Property Dept in the first instance (email property@cofeguildford.org.uk) and provide as much detail as possible about the proposed transaction.
 If the PCC is in any doubt whether a transaction requires the consent of the Board it is encouraged to contact the diocesan office at an early stage to obtain clarity on the matter.
 In any case regardless of whether or not the consent of the Board is required for a transaction, if a PCC is contemplating a transaction relating to an asset which is vested in the Board, early contact with the diocesan office is encouraged.
 This should help improve the timeliness of the transaction.